Slavery in Afghanistan: Abolition

 Legal chattel slavery was abolished in Afghanistan by king Amanullah Khan in 1923.
 King Amanullah Khan was known as a big reformer, and introduced a number of societal reforms in Afghanistan during his reign as part of his controversial modernization program.

 By the time of the official abolition of slavery in 1923, there were about 700 enslaved people in Kabul, called begar or impressed labor.

 Slaves under the age of twelve were sold for a price of 50 rupees and slaves over twelve cost 30 rupees; most wealthy families had at least one or two slaves, and it was common to exchange them as gifts.
 Male slaves were often referred to as ghulam, and female as either kaniz (domestic maidservants) or surriyat (referring to concubines).

 When Amanullah Khan banned slavery in the 1920s, many of the slaves at the time of the abolition were of Hazara origin.

 Amanullah Khan banned slavery in Afghanistan in the 1923 Constitution, but the practice carried on unofficially for many more years.
 The Swede Aurora Nilsson, who lived in Kabul in 1926–1927, described the occurrence of slavery in Kabul in her memoirs, as well as how a German woman, the widow of an Afridi man named Abdullah Khan, who had fled to the city with her children from her late husband's successor, was sold at public auction and obtained her freedom by being bought by the German diplomatic mission for 7,000 marks.

 Modern slavery

-In Afghanistan, one of the atrocities committed by the Taliban was the enslavement of the Afghan women for use as concubines.
-In 1998, eyewitnesses in Mazar e Sharif reported the hundreds of Shia girls had been abducted by Taliban fighters.
+In the first Taliban government, one of the atrocities committed by the Taliban was the enslavement of the Afghan women for use as concubines.
+In 1998, eyewitnesses in Mazar-i-Sharif reported that hundreds of Shia Hazara girls had been abducted by Taliban fighters during the massacre.
 One source suggests that up to 400 Afghan women were involved.

-A form of sexual slavery of young boys called bacha bāzī in which men exploit adolescent boys for entertainment and/or sexual abuse continues into the present day as of 2024.
+An illegal form of sexual slavery of young boys called bacha bāzī in which men exploit adolescent boys for entertainment and/or sexual abuse continues into the present day, under all modern Afghan governments, despite being outlawed by political leadership, including that of the Taliban.
+Despite the Taliban ban, some Taliban members have been documented as perpetrators.

+Confusion over 2026 Taliban penal code

+After Supreme Leader Hibatullah Akhundzada enacted a new penal sentencing code in January 2026, some foreign publications alleged that it either "legalized" or "marked the legal acceptance" of slavery implicitly through the use of the term ghulam, which can be translated as "slave" but has other readings, including being a servant or dependent.
+Some reports also claimed that a class hierarchy in the document would be used to decide criminal convictions.
+However, the penal code focused on sentencing, and referenced several class factors, such as being ghulam, as factors judges are reminded to take into account when deciding sentences to apply to convicts.